Bell peppers (also known as capsicums) are a colorful and sweet fruit from the nightshade plant family.

 If you routinely feed other types of fruit like strawberries, blueberries, or watermelon, it’s a good idea to limit the feeding of orange and red sweet peppers around the same time.
 This ensures your guinea pig doesn’t get too much sugar in their system all at once.

-Like with other foods, there is always a chance that your guinea pig is allergic or has a bad reaction to cucumber.
+Like with other foods, there is always a chance that your guinea pig is allergic or has a bad reaction to bell peppers.
 This is rare, but it’s always important to introduce new foods gradually and keep an eye on your guinea pig in case they have an adverse reaction.

 How Often Can Guinea Pigs Eat Bell Peppers?